persteenolsen/pso-gatsby-blog-one/src/posts/2024-04-05-asp-net-8-signup-email-azure-api.md

   - Karma
   - swagger
   - c#
-  - ms-sql
+  - mssql
   - devops
   - rest-api
 ---

-.NET 8 REST API at Azure with C# using Entity Framework Core + MS SQL consuming an Angular 14 Client at GH Pages - serving as a Membership System
+.NET 8 REST API at Azure with C# using Entity Framework Core + MSSQL consuming an Angular 14 Client at GH Pages - serving as a Membership System

 <p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time will be up to 30 seconds!</p>